De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: The Splitting Technique for Renormalising Proofs

 \subsection{The splitting technique for simulating sequent-like rules}

 The technique called splitting~\cite{Guglielmi2007,Guglielmi2011} generalises the application of rules in the sequent calculus.
 In the sequent calculus, any root connective in a sequent can be selected and some rule for that connective can be applied.
-For example, consider the following rules in linear logic forming part of a proof in the sequent calculus, where $\nfv{x}{P,Q,U,W}$.
+For example, consider the following rules in linear logic forming part of a proof in the sequent calculus, where $\nfv{x}{P,Q,U,V,W}$.

-In the setting of the calculus of structures, the sequent at the conclusion of the above proof corresponds to a \textit{shallow context} of the form $\left\{\ \cdot\ \right\} \cpar \forall x.R \cpar \left(U\with \left(V \cpar W\right)\right)$ where the \textit{times} operator at the root of $P \tensor Q$ is a \textit{principal predicate} that is plugged into the shallow context.
-Splitting proves that the shallow context can always be rewritten to a form such that a rule for the root connective of the principal predicate may be applied.
-In the above example, this would correspond to the following rewrite:
+In the setting of the calculus of structures, the sequent at the conclusion of the above proof corresponds to a \textit{shallow context} of the form $\left\{\ \cdot\ \right\} \cpar \forall x.R \cpar \left(U\wwith \left(V \cpar W\right)\right)$ where the \textit{times} operator at the root of $P \tensor Q$ is a \textit{principal formula} that is plugged into the shallow context.
+Splitting proves that there is always a derivation reorganising a shallow context into a form such that a rule for the root connective of the principal formula may be applied.
+In the above example, this would correspond to the following derivation over contexts:

-By plugging in the principal predicate, $P \tensor Q$, and applying distributivity properties of a killing context (Lemma~\ref{lemma:kill-distribute}), the \textit{switch} rule involving the principal connective can be applied as follows.
+By plugging in the principal formula, $P \tensor Q$, into the hole in the premise of the above derivation and applying distributivity properties of a killing context (Lemma~\ref{lemma:kill-distribute}), the \textit{switch} rule involving the principal connective can be applied as follows.